Asymptotic Analysis for Optimal Control of the Cattaneo Model: Well-Posedness of the State Eqations and Optimal Control

 \subsection{Optimal Control Problems}

 As already mentioned in the introduction, we are interested in the asymptotic behaviour for $\tau\to 0$ in the optimal control context.
 Therefore, we state the optimal control problems subject to the Cattaneo and the heat equation in the following.
-Throughout this section, we need the following assumption:
+Throughout this section, we need the following assumption: \begin{Assumption} Let $y_0 \in H^3(\Omega) \cap H^1_0(\Omega)$, $0 < M < \infty$, and $\bar{u} \in H^1(\Omega)$ be fixed.
+The set of admissible controls $U_{\mathrm{ad}}$ is a weakly closed and convex subset of the set